darwinex/dwxconnect/README.md

 ## Introduction

 DWX Connect enables anyone to write trading strategies in any programming language and trade them at Darwinex.
-It provides functionality to subscribe to Tick and Bar data, as well as to Trade via MetaTrader 4 or 5 without having to code algorithms in MQL.
+It provides functionality to subscribe to Tick and Bar data, as well as to Trade via MetaTrader 4 or 5 without having to code algorithms in MQL. **However, this library cannot be used for backtest.**

 Its simple, file-based communication mechanism also provides an easy starting point for implementations in other programming languages.